MaterializeInc/materialize/doc/user/content/transform-data/idiomatic-materialize-sql/lead.md

 <red>Avoid the use of [`LEAD() OVER (ORDER BY ...)`
-window function](/sql/functions/#lead) to access next row's value if the order by field increases in regular intervals.</red>
+window function](/sql/functions/#lead) to access next row's value if the order by field increases in a regular pattern.</red>

 <br>
 <div style="background-color: var(--code-block)">